[Originally published on 06-18-2018]

 How Can You Practice Writing Essays?

 When you prepare with the most-widely used CMA review course on the market, you’ll have everything you need to excel at the CMA exam essays.
 Gleim CMA Review covers the ICMA’s Content Specification Outlines and Learning Outcome Statements better than any other provider.
 We do this so you can be completely confident in your knowledge of the exam content.
-Our course also includes the largest test bank of exam-emulating MCQs and essay questions on the market.
+Our course also includes the largest test bank and most realistic MCQs and essay questions on the market.
 Such a high-quality test bank affords plenty of practice and familiarity with the exam questions.
 See how well Gleim prepares you to pass by learning more about the exam from our free CMA exam guide.